 An exchange is a marketplace for buyers and sellers.
-Exchanges connect people looking to buy and sell ethereum, enabling peer-to-peer transactions between them, without ever knowing who they are.
+Cryptocurrency exchanges connect people looking to buy and sell ethereum, enabling peer-to-peer transactions between them, without ever knowing who they are.

 A ‘broker’ or Contract For Difference (CFD) platform allows you to buy and sell ether without actually owning the coins themselves.
-This is what traders do on a daily basis (on Wall Street, for example).
-Similarly to exchanges, CFD platforms enable you to buy and sell quickly, taking advantage of price changes to make a profit.
-These platforms are not designed for long-term investments, but to give a fast way to capitalise daily.
+This is what cryptocurrency traders do on a daily basis (on Wall Street, for example).
+Similarly to exchanges, CFD platforms enable you to buy and sell quickly, taking advantage of Ethereum price changes to make a profit.
+Ethereum brokers are not designed for long-term investments, but to give a fast way to capitalise daily.

 A wallet is essentially a bank account: it is an address that stores your ether coins and allows you to send or receive ether to/from other wallets.
 Every wallet comes with two separate strings of numbers and letters known as ‘keys’: a public key (used to receive ether) and a private key (used to send ether to other wallets).
 You need these if you want to buy coins to store as a long-term investment and aren’t very interested in constantly tracking the market to buy and sell for quick profit.

 Therefore, if you want to buy ether at a competitive rate and capitalise on fluctuations in price, then you’ll want to sign up to an exchange or CFD platform.
 The key difference between these two types of service is that on an exchange you buy and store the coins yourself, whereas with a CFD platform you trade ethers without actually owning them.

 What’s the difference between PayPal and Ethereum?